We Can Help!

 - Types of Evidence in Domestic Battery Cases

 - Other Consequences of a Domestic Battery Conviction

 - Domestic Battery Cases with Children

 1. Overview of Domestic Battery in Hamilton County

 If you have been charged with Domestic Battery under Indiana Code 35-32-2 you need to find a competent Indianapolis domestic battery defense lawyer immediately.

 In general, domestic battery includes a number of behaviors, actions, or threats against others in your family or household.
 It normally involves a bodily injury, or threat of injury, however, a bodily injury is not always visible.
 You may be charged with domestic battery even if this is your first arrest.

 Indiana Domestic Violence Laws

-Criminal charges of domestic battery, also known as domestic violence, in Indiana carry stiff consequences and often include an order of protection issued by the Court.
+Criminal charges of domestic battery, also known as domestic violence, in Indiana, carry stiff consequences and often include a no contact order or an order of protection issued by the Court.
 If convicted of domestic battery in Indiana the defendant faces jail, or even prison, in addition to anger management classes, therapy and hefty fines.